Harv

-Bernard Harvey (born August 17, 1985), known professionally as Harv, is an American record producer, musician and songwriter from Kansas City, Kansas and based in Los Angeles, who has produced acclaimed work for major recording artists such as Justin Bieber, Skrillex, Cherish, Summer Walker, Normani, Post Malone, Gucci Mane, Eminem and Omah Lay.
+Bernard Harvey (born August 17, 1985), known professionally as Harv, is an American record producer, singer and songwriter from Kansas City, Kansas and based in Los Angeles.
+He has produced for music industry artists such as Justin Bieber, Skrillex, Cherish, Summer Walker, Normani, Post Malone, Gucci Mane, Eminem, and Omah Lay.

 Early years

 Bernard Harvey was born and raised in Kansas City, Kansas.
 Harv was introduced to the musical arts at the age of nine, and began playing the bass by age twelve.
 He attended J.C.
 Harmon High School (graduating in 2003) where his love for music elevated joining the marching band, jazz band and playing different types of music all around the city.
 He has instruction in the piano, guitar, drums, trombone, and tuba, but is best known for his mastery of the bass.

 In 2003, Harv's talent on the bass was recognized with a scholarship at Alabama State University where he obtained a degree in Music Technology and where he also pledged Kappa Alpha Psi fraternity.
 He began playing in church and local bands, which led him to expanding his interest in production and music composition.
 After graduating from college, Harv moved to Atlanta, where he worked in recording studios and played at nightclubs.